7 Benefits of Standing Desks for Offices

 At least 7 in 10 people feel more focused while working standing with a nice straight back using a standing desk, compared to sitting down in a slouched position.

-Stress is a word that many people associate with offices.
-Many traditional office spaces offer very little comfort and flexibility to workers.
+Stress is a word that many people associate with offices, as most traditional office spaces offer very little comfort and flexibility to workers.
 This can contribute towards increasing their stress levels while decreasing job satisfaction.
 Standing up, however, has been shown to reduce stress as it allows an employee to stretch out tired muscles, and keep the blood flow circulating.

 As an added bonus, a boost in energy levels has been reported by those who stood up for work for some part of the day.
 On the flip side – some sedentary non-activities like sitting for hours have been linked to anxiety and depression.
-This means that simple activities like standing up and moving around the office can promote positive mental health.
+This means that simple activities like standing up and moving around the office can increase energy levels and promote positive mental health.

 Standing while doing daily office tasks might seem a little awkward at first, but all it takes is just a little getting used to.
 As soon as you’re used to doing your job while standing up (or alternating between sitting and standing), it can actually help improve job performance.